 - Wales remains the number one destination for Wales-based residents, although the majority of intenders come from elsewhere in the UK.

-- Consistent with 2021, Snowdonia is the number one destination for an overnight trip in Wales across both time periods, followed by Llandudno & Colwyn Bay and Pembrokeshire.
+- Consistent with 2021, Eryri is the number one destination for an overnight trip in Wales across both time periods, followed by Llandudno & Colwyn Bay and Pembrokeshire.

 Day Trip intentions